-If you are a start-up or a small business which is trying to get to grips with your marketing budget, then we are certain you have asked yourself this question in recent months.
-Are you spending enough to make sure your ads are reaching your target market?
-Maybe you’re spending too much and effectively leaving yourself short for the rest of the year?
-There is no definitive answer, unfortunately, as it depends on how much you are prepared to put in and how much you want out of it.
-But there are a few top tips which we can tell you to help you get a bit more organised and ensure you are getting the most bang for your buck.
+If you’re a start-up or a small business that’s trying to get to grips with your marketing budget, then we are certain you have asked yourself this question in recent months.
+Are you spending enough to make sure your ads are reaching your target audience?
+Maybe you’re spending too much and leaving yourself short for the rest of the year?

 Quick-fire questions to ask yourself:

 - How much am I spending on my digital marketing budget at the minute?